-President Yoweri Museveni dropped a shocker on Monday night when he announced a two-week lockdown as he steps up the fight against Covid-19
+Ugandan President Yoweri Museveni dropped a shocker on Monday night when he announced a two-week lockdown as he steps up the fight against the spread of coronavirus.

 - Closed all the Educational Institutions which accounted for 15 million young Ugandans;

 - Suspended communal prayers in Mosques, Churches or in Stadia and other open-air venues;

 - Stopped all public political rallies, cultural gatherings or conferences;

 - Banned Ugandans from moving to or through category one (I) countries that had had a large number of corona cases by that time;

 - Allowed returning Ugandans in provided they undergo mandatory quarantine, at their cost, for 14 days at a venue identified by the Ministry of Health;

 - Allowed the non-agricultural gathering points to continue but with SOPs (Standard Operating Procedures) put out by the Ministry of Health.
 Such are factories, hotels, large plantations, markets, taxi-parks, etc.;

 - Discouraged the hexagonal, extravagant Ugandan-style wedding.
 The couples encouraged to go for the scientific weddings by the actual stakeholders, accompanied by a few people;